 If you’re like me, you watch what you eat and keep active.
 But all of a sudden your body and belly just stubbornly refuse to respond to exercise and diet as they used to and the pounds are slowly gaining.

 - Keep an eye on your stress levels.
 Extra cortisol can hijack your other hormones and make it harder to keep belly fat off.
-Use yoga or supplementation to de-stress your life.
+Practice yoga or start an exercise routine to help de-stress your life and health.

 - Sleep is another casualty of a stress filled life.
-It’s been proven less sleep equals more pounds.
-As if being tired weren’t punishment enough!
-Good sleep is good for leptin, our bodies natural appetite depressant.
-Practice good sleep hygiene.
+It’s been proven that less sleep can equal weight gain.
+Isn’t being tired punishment enough!
+Good sleep helps strengthen leptin, our bodies natural appetite depressant.
+Try these tips to practice good sleep hygiene.

-- Talk to a practitioner or naturopath about supplementing your estrogen/progesterone levels bio-identically.
-A drop in estrogen levels is a contributor to belly fat.
+- Talk to your GP, practitioner or naturopath about using bio-identical estrogen & progesterone HRT to supplement your hormone levels.
+A drop in your estrogen levels can be a contributor to belly fat.

 - Choose MUFA (monounsaturated fatty acids) foods like seeds, nuts and olive oil.
 Surprisingly, good fats are essential to taming your belly fat.
 Avocados and whole grains are good fat burners too.

-- Ration your sugar.
-This one is hardest for me.
-I’ve had my sweet tooth since childhood.
-But excess sugar leads to too much insulin which leads to higher blood sugar being stored as belly fat.
+- Try and ration the amount of sugar in your diet.
+This one is hardest for me!
+But excess sugar leads to too much insulin which leads to higher blood sugar that gets stored as belly fat.

 What’s the one thing you can try today?
 Start with one and work through the list.
-Here’s looking at you babe.
+I hope this inspires you. x